hyz-35/OUIEDM/README.md

 <div align=left><div>

 ## Datasets
-[Real Underwater Data] for google drive and Baidu Drive are released.
+Real Underwater Data for [google drive] and [Baidu Drive] are released.

 We use a underwater camera captured real-world underwater image datasets in Shenzhen, Guangdong province, China.
-The dataset includes 300 images.
+The dataset includes 300 images for [google drive] and [Baidu Drive] are released..
 <div align=left><div>

 ## Underwater Enhancement and dehazing